pytchlang/pytch-build/doc/source/tutorialcompiler/per-method-tutorial.rst

     shown to the learner to help them find the correct appearance in the media library.

+``delete-appearance``

+    Remove an element from the list of Costumes or Backdrops.
+Such a commit should remove exactly one string literal from the appropriate class variable.
+The deleted string literal is shown to the user so they can find the right appearance to delete.

 ``add-script``

     Add a script (decorated method) to a sprite.
 The code added